physimals/quantiphyse-docs/overview.rst

 Data orientation
 ----------------

-Quantiphyse keeps all data loaded from files in it's original order and orientation.
+Quantiphyse keeps all data loaded from files in its original order and orientation.
 For display purposes, it takes the following steps to display data consistently:

  - A display grid is derived from the grid on which the main data is defined.
 This is done by flipping and transposing